andy-byers/paw/README.md

     + The second case allows us to specialize the body of a method for each specific type of instance.
     + Could rework the code that checks if a method can be called on a given type: just check to see if a method exists already before registering/resolving it
     + Probably don't want to resolve/instantiate things while searching, which is what the code currently does
-+ May create multiple HIR decl. nodes for builtin container instantiations
-    + Builtin containers (`[T]` and `[K: V]`) are ADTs that support type inference on their generic parameters after creation (normally, type params are inferred from the initializer)
-    + Might as well support inferring all ADT type parameters after creation, since we have to do it for builtin containers anyway
-    + Could fix by not ever 'instantiating' ADTs: just record instance type args and use the base decl. plus an instance's type args to do some substitution to get the instance's field types
-        + Needs to happen when dealing with 'selector' expressions and composite literals, but that's about it
-    + Currently, performing a separate pass to "cannonicalize" types
-+ Compiler complains about missing methods in certain cases (when only called inside another polymorphic function; see `fix_list` functions scattered throughout the tests)
-    + Could fix by iterating over matching impl blocks and instantiating them when a polymorphic ADT is instantiated
-+ Need to implement type inference on "projections", which appear in associated methods called on polymorphic types and polymorphic enumerations

 ## References
 + [Lua](https://www.lua.org/)